aimms/how-to/Articles/362/362-multi-timezone.rst

 Check out the example
 ^^^^^^^^^^^^^^^^^^^^^^^^

-To play around with this example, you can download it :download:`here <model/SupportPlanning.zip>`
+The example can be experienced by:

+*   downloading it :download:`here <model/SupportPlanning.zip>`, or

+*   launching the ``SupportPlanning`` application from a cloud environment.

 Upon start it looks like: